 It is easy to buy Apple products at retail in China.
-You can buy them from the ever increasing number of Apple stores (if you are willing to bust through the crowds) and there are also many authorized retailers throughout China.
-So yes, one can absolutely buy Apple products in China.
-What do the retailers charge for their Apple products?
-Pretty much what you would pay for those products elsewhere in the world.
+You can buy them from the ever increasing number of Apple stores and uthorized retailers throughout China.
+So yes, one can buy Apple products in China, but these retailers charge very close to whatever you would pay for those products elsewhere in the world.
 My law firm just bought a couple of MacBook Pros for our people in China and the prices on them were so close to what we would have had to pay in the United States we did not even bother trying to figure out if it would ever be cheaper to buy in one country for the other.
 We buy Apple products in China for our people in China and we buy Apple products in the United States for our people in the United States and we buy Apple products in Spain for our people in Spain.
-There’s no point in doing it any other way.
+There’s no reason for doing otherwise.

 Yes, most Apple products are made in China.
 But so what?
 Apple’s margin on those products is not 1000%, which is pretty much what it would need to be if they were to sell them for the prices these three people paid for them.
 Also, what about arbitrage?
 Do you really think the market for iPads is so inefficient there could remain such an incredible price disparity for more than a few days?
 Trust me when I tell you that Apple would never allow such price disparities and that it does an amazing job overseeing its supplies and pricing around the world.
 Is it possible some iPad factory somewhere in China is making iPads during a secret third shift and then selling them at a discount out the side door?
 That is possible, but I very much doubt it is happening and even if it were, that factory would not be selling its grey market iPads for much if anything below the real market price.
 Why would it not sell them for as much as it can get?
 Why would it reduce the price to shockingly low levels when doing so would only alert Apple to what it is up to?